 Floating your business on a stock market involves selling a percentage of your business in the form of shares, which are subsequently traded.
-There is a choice of stock markets in the UK, but the two largest are the London Stock Exchange and PLUS Markets Group.
+There is a choice of stock markets in the UK, but the largest is the London Stock Exchange.

 Joining a stock market turns your business into a 'public company'.
 This presents a range of benefits, including access to capital, and the opportunity to increase your businesses profile and motivate staff through the introduction of share option schemes.